netPark/node-openalpr/README.md

 * `openalpr.StartQueue ()` - Starts the OpenALPR queue monitoring thread (normally started automatically after calling Start ())
 * `openalpr.StopQueue ()` - Stops the OpenALPR queue monitoring thread
 * `openalpr.queueLoop ()` - Method used in checking queue - can be called manually if start_queue is false for finer control
-* `openalpr.IdentifyLicense (path, options/callback[, callback])` - Begins the process of identifying a license from the given image
+* `openalpr.IdentifyLicense (path, options/callback[, callback])` - Begins the process of identifying a license from the given image, returns "working" or "queued" status result
   * path - Path to image - if image does not exist an exception will be thrown
   * callback/options - Additional options for the image or a callback
     * options.state         (string) - State ("oh") license plates are in for additional validation